About Us . . .

 Owner Joe Moore's educational background is in Geography and Natural Resource Management and Administration.
 He has worked as a jounalist and spent more than 13 years with an Adirondack not-for-profit environmental group whose mission was to preserve and protect the wild, natural character of New York's Adirondack Park.
 He served initially as membership coordinator and later as a park policy analyst, reviewing state and private project proposals as well as land use and water protection policies.
 In 2003, Joe started Moore Environmental Consulting and worked with a grant administered by the New York State Adirondack Park Agency, identifying and implementing methods to improve parking and hiker safety along the busy Route 73 highway corridor.

-Together with cofounder Charlie Wilson, Joe developed a unique vacuum infusion system that is used in the canoes built by Placid.
+Together with cofounder Charlie Wilson, Joe developed a unique vacuum infusion system that is used to build Placid Boatworks.
 Charlie had the idea of building composite canoes and bonding separately molded composite gunwales to them to cut weight and maintenance.
 Joe took the idea a step further and developed the industry's first simultaneously infused foam core composite gunwales.
-Several companies have copied this system (one even taken credit for developing it!).
-Much to Joe's chagrin, his former partner has chosen to work with that copy cat company after retiring from Placid.
+Several companies have copied this system (one in Canada that starts with an 'S' even takes credit for developing it!).
+Much to Joe's chagrin, his former partner has chosen to work with that copy cat company after Joe bought his share of Placid Boatworks.
+Unfortunately, this kind of ethically challenged activity seems to be a common theme in the canoe industry.....
+Ce la vie.

 Most recently, Joe has collaborated with USA Luge, using the same vacuum technology to build sleds for elite athletes.
 As a craftsman, the idea of building the very highest quality hulls in design, materials and performance coupled with hand finishing them in exotic, attractive and durable trim materials persuaded Joe to join in forming Placid Boatworks.